E-Juliet/Phase_2_Project/README.md

 Data was provide in csv form

-This project focused on three data sets
+This project focused on one data set

 __ kc_house_data.csv __

-Column Names and descriptions for Kings County Data Set
+__Column Names and descriptions for Kings County Data Set__

-id - unique identified for a house
+* id - unique identified for a house

-dateDate - house was sold
+* dateDate - house was sold

-pricePrice - is prediction target
+* pricePrice - is prediction target

-bedroomsNumber - of Bedrooms/House
+* bedroomsNumber - of Bedrooms/House

-bathroomsNumber - of bathrooms/bedrooms
+* bathroomsNumber - of bathrooms/bedrooms

-sqft_livingsquare - footage of the home
+* sqft_livingsquare - footage of the home

-sqft_lotsquare - footage of the lot
+* sqft_lotsquare - footage of the lot

-floors - floors (levels) in house
+* floors - floors (levels) in house

-waterfront - House which has a view to a waterfront
+* waterfront - House which has a view to a waterfront

-view - Has been viewed
+* view - Has been viewed

-condition - How good the condition is ( Overall )
+* condition - How good the condition is ( Overall )

-grade - overall grade given to the housing unit, based on King County grading system
+* grade - overall grade given to the housing unit, based on King County grading system

-sqft_above - square footage of house apart from basement
+* sqft_above - square footage of house apart from basement

-sqft_basement - square footage of the basement
+* sqft_basement - square footage of the basement

-yr_built - Built Year
+* yr_built - Built Year

-yr_renovated - Year when house was renovated
+* yr_renovated - Year when house was renovated

-zipcode - zip
+* zipcode - zip

-lat - Latitude coordinate
+* lat - Latitude coordinate

-long - Longitude coordinate
+* long - Longitude coordinate

-sqft_living15 - The square footage of interior housing living space for the nearest 15 neighbors
+* sqft_living15 - The square footage of interior housing living space for the nearest 15 neighbors

-sqft_lot15 - The square footage of the land lots of the nearest 15 neighbors
+* sqft_lot15 - The square footage of the land lots of the nearest 15 neighbors

 __Jupyter Notebook__